browncs-mlsystems-class/cs1390sp25/hw1.md

 ## Questions

-The total length of your response should be about 500-600 words, with breakdowns specified below.
+The total length of your response should be about 600-700 words, with approximate breakdowns specified below.
 Please adhere to the breakdowns; you will be penalized, for example, if your summarization is too long, and the other answers are too short.
 Additionally, we expect you to cite specific examples and evidence from the papers when answering the questions.

-### Summarization (200-300 words total)
+### Summarization (300-400 words total)
-1. What were the key challenges that the PipeDream paper solved to get pipeline parallelism working well in practice?
+1. What were the key challenges that the PipeDream paper solved to get pipeline parallelism working well in practice (150 words)?
-2. What are the advantages of tensor model parallelism over pipeline model parallelism; why was it chosen to train transformers?
+2. What are the advantages of tensor model parallelism over pipeline model parallelism; why was it chosen to train transformers (150 words)?
+3. Answer for both the pipedream and megatron-LM papers (100 words) : What are key weaknesses and strengths in either paper?
+You can discuss weaknesses and strengths of how they framed the problem, or of the solution and the solution's applicability.

 ### Comprehension  (200 words)